WebStandardsFuture/Vision/README.md

 The W3C has long been recognized for its own core values that support the values of the Web itself:

 * A strong tradition of consensus-building and mutual respect and technical coordination across borders and industries;
-* Championing of fundamentals: accessibility, internationalization, security and privacy;
+* Championing of fundamentals: accessibility, internationalization, security, and privacy;
 * A drive for interoperability across vendors and implementations;
 * A patent policy that fosters collaboration;
 * An openness to exploring and fostering incubation in new areas and industries - providing a platform for discussion and collaboration;